Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

   - Prefers using financial tools on a laptop but occasionally uses mobile devices for quick checks.

 - **Needs:**
-  - A tool to assist in planning a debt-free journey.
+  - A tool that provides clear guidance on debt prioritization and repayment strategies.
-  - Clear guidance on prioritizing payments to reduce overall interest.
+  - Features that minimize interest paid and accurately project debt-free dates.
   - Seamless integration with existing budgeting tools like YNAB.

 - **Quote:** "I want to be in control of my finances, not the other way around."

 ### 5.2.
 Casey, The Organized Homemaker

 - **Age:** Generation Z
 - **Occupation:** Stay-at-Home Parent
 - **Economic Status:** Middle Class